 Day 8: Muizenberg Beach – Hout bay – Bo-kaap – Victoria & Albert waterfront

 Waking up in yet another gorgeous location in the green suburb of Cape Town.
-This time we chose for a stay at the Alphen Lodge in Constantia.
+This time we chose for a stay at Alphen Lodge te Constantia.

 For us this was the perfect base to explore both Cape Peninsula and Cape Town itself.
 This region is best known for its wine production and the famous breathtaking Kirstenbosch botanical gardens.